Undergraduate majors: journalism and mass communication (BA); sport media and culture (BA)

-JMC:3121 Business of Media: Profits, People, and Power3 s.h.
+JMC:3520 Business of Media: Profits, People, and Power 3 s.h.

-How U.S. media is managed; decision making in a current highly-charged, rapidly-changing media culture; how major company decision makers seek competitive advantage, and their consequent successes and failures in doing so.
+How U.S. media is managed; decision-making in a current highly charged, rapidly changing media culture; how major company decision makers seek competitive advantage, and their consequent successes and failures in doing so.

-JMC:3126 Social Media Marketing3 s.h.
+JMC:3530 Social Media Marketing 3 s.h.

 Social media marketing as an ever-changing area that seems to only grow in importance for everyone from academic institutions to nonprofits to businesses big and small; each of these entities and more has an online brand and goals that social media can help them meet.

 JMC:3540 The Business of Sport Communication 3 s.h.

 Critical and practical approach to understanding contemporary sports media and business practices that mark it; focus on sports media industries and institutions; branding, marketing, demographic, public relations, and promotional factors that shape content.
 Same as SPST:3181.